Esri/geodev-hackerlabs/design/save_a_layer.md

 5. Click `PDX Neighborhoods` > `Copy`.
 This creates a new Layer Item in your account.

-6. Change the extent of the map and style the layer.
-See [Style a Map](./style a map.md) for help.
+6. Change the extent of the map and style the layer as desired.
+See [Style a Map](./style a map.md) for help on styling.

 7. Click `PDX Neighborhoods Copy` > `Save layer`.
 Set the following properties: